-A second CCTC consultant is also on-call each week to provide medical coverage for the Critical Care Outreach Team (CCOT).
+A second CCTC consultant is also on-call each week to provide medical coverage for the Critical Care Outreach Team (CCOT) and to support the first call team.
 CCOT is a team that includes a CCTC consultant, nurse and respiratory therapist.
 They respond to medical emergencies on the wards and can be consulted by anyone who is concerned about a patient's condition.
 The CCOT team also follows patients after discharge from CCTC until the patient's transition to the ward has stabilized.